At a glance: CPRA Compliance

-To complicate matters, CPRA was written with intentional ambiguity, deferring many of the more nuanced requirements to the newly formed California Privacy Protection Agency (CPPA).
+Though CPRA was written with intentional ambiguity, deferring the more nuanced requirements to the California Privacy Protection Agency (CPPA), the final proposed Draft Regulations did clear up many of the lingering questions.

 Creating a data map isn’t a legal requirement under CCPA or CPRA.
-However, it’s the most important step you can take right now to prepare for any new (or existing) privacy law.
+However, it’s the most important step you can take right now to move the needle on becoming fully compliant.

-To assess whether a new privacy requirement applies to your organization, you’ll need to conduct a gap analysis against what’s being mandated and your current data processing.
+To assess how your current compliance stance stacks up against what’s actually required, you need to conduct a gap analysis against what’s being mandated and your current data processing.
 And to perform that analysis, you’ll need a comprehensive and accurate baseline understanding of what data you’re actually processing.

 At the highest level, a data map should reflect: